Telemedicine: Leveraging Technology to Deliver High-Value Healthcare Services

 Whether your organization is starting to build a telemedicine program or is on the leading edge, there are always new options to consider in this rapidly developing area.
 Both Coker Group’s Strategy and Operations Service Line and our Information Technology Service Line have a wealth of first-hand knowledge and experience around telemedicine, telehealth, and eMedicine.
 We can assess your needs and customize a set of recommendations specific to your organization in this realm.
 Don’t get left behind by early adopters or undercut by niche providers in this novel and critical component of the delivery system.

-To learn more about how Coker can assist your organization to incorporate telemedicine or improve your existing telemedicine structure, please call 678.832.2021 to speak with Ellis “Mac” Knight, MD, MBA, Senior Vice President/CMO.
-If you would like to learn how Coker can help with the valuation aspects of telemedicine, call 678.832.2021 to speak with Justin Chamblee, CPA, Senior Vice President.
+To learn more about how Coker can assist your organization to incorporate telemedicine or improve your existing telemedicine structure, please contact us to speak with Ellis “Mac” Knight, MD, MBA, Senior Vice President/CMO.
+If you would like to learn how Coker can help with the valuation aspects of telemedicine, contact us to speak with Justin Chamblee, CPA, Senior Vice President.